Super Tuesday miracle? Everything is suddenly going right for Biden after near-collapse of campaign

 Former Obama National Security Adviser Susan Rice endorsed Biden, too.

-Finally Monday night, in a last-second surprise, former Texas Rep. Beto O'Rourke joined Buttigieg and Klobuchar at the Biden rally in his delegate-rich home state.
-He endorsed the former VP.
+Finally Monday night, in a last-second surprise, former Texas Rep. Beto O'Rourke endorsed the former VP in his delegate-rich home state.

 As Democratic voters in 14 states head to the polls Tuesday to have their say on who should be the next president of the United States, the race is significantly different than when South Carolina voters cast their ballots Saturday.